 - Grain Irish Whiskey: A particularly light style made from corn or wheat, grain whiskey is produced in column stills rather than Ireland's often preferred pot stills.

-- Single Grain Irish Whiskey: This style has the same characteristics of grain whiskey, except a single grain is used in the distillate.
-Greenore is a perfect example of this newer distinction.
+- Single Grain Irish Whiskey: This style has the same characteristics of grain whiskey, except a single grain is used in the distillate

-- Potcheen: Essentially Irish moonshine, the distilled spirit doesn't meet the age requirement to be labeled as Irish whiskey.
+- Potcheen: Also called poitín or poteen, this is essentially Irish moonshine because the distilled spirit doesn't meet the age requirement to be labeled as Irish whiskey.
 Similar to American white dog, it's a new-make spirit that has seen little to no time in the barrel.
-Knockeen Hills and Bunratty are two popular brands.

 How to Drink Irish Whiskey